hytechclub/hytechclub.github.io/Facilitation/FirstNight.md

 # First Night Facilitation
 Depending on your assigned duties, you'll want to make sure you know what to do.
-Everyone should be at the Employee & Training Entrance by 4:45pm, and should grab a nametag and write their name in big letters.
+Everyone should be at the Employee & Training Entrance by 4:45pm, and should grab your lanyard!

 Instructor introductions will take place in the OSU Auditorium at 5:25pm - so make sure to be in there by then!